AgoraIO/agora_doc_source/en-US/markdown/agora-chat/RESTful API Reference/agora_chat_restful_reaction.md

 ## Create/Add a reaction

 This method creates or adds a reaction to a specified message in one-to-one chats or group chats.
 A maximum of 20 reactions can be added for one message.
 For one message, if many users add the same reaction, these reactions are counted as one reaction.
+A message can have a maximum of 20 reactions.
+To raise the limit, contact [support@agora.io](mailto:support@agora.io).

 ### HTTP request